 The lidar does well on cloth wood and tinted glass.
 It does not like the walls of the room (rough texture).
 It takes around 30 minutes for a complete scan.
 Wich for certain use case is too much.

 I might add additional data packets to increase the resolution.
-The next thing to do is to capture a room and additionally photograph a 360 HDRI environment at the same pivot.
+The next thing to do is to capture a room and additionally photograph a 360 HDRI environment at the same position.
 Just to see how well they correlate to each other.

 After this I will generate my first 360 depth map out of it.And last but not least, compare it with a traditional photogrammetry method done in the same amount of time.
 And last but not least, there is room for improvement, like using more data packages, and try to use the reliability value of the lidar device.
 In short how well the output is if you process the raw data.

 Sure its not a Faro / Leica.... but whats the point.
 I doubt I will ever get the hands on one of those 45k bucks and more machines, nor will I have the need to use one of those.
 In fact this low level approach will be imho a better vehicle for learning the in and outs of 3d environment scanning, more than a machine wich does everything with the press of a button. (metaphorical speaking, I have no idea how those operate).
-So doing it the hard and unreliable way works actually in my favor.
+So doing it the hard and unreliable way works actually in my favor education wise.

 One thing for sure, this will get another post mortem.